pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_04_database_repositories.md

 {icon: github}
 B> Git tag: [chapter-4-a-repository-based-on-mongodb-step-1](https://github.com/pycabook/rentomatic/tree/chapter-4-a-repository-based-on-mongodb-step-1)

-As you can see setting up MongoDB is not that different from PostgreSQL.
+As you can see, setting up MongoDB is not that different from PostgreSQL.
 Both systems are databases, and the way you connect to them is similar, at least in a testing environment, where you don't need specific settings for the engine.

 With the above fixtures, we can write the `MongoRepo` class following TDD.
 The `tests/repository/mongodb/test_mongorepo.py` file contains all the tests for this class